Skip to content

 Error Handling and Recovery

 This guide is for operations triage and recovery.
-It focuses on runtime failure channels and queue-async crash behavior.
+It focuses on runtime failure channels and background execution recovery behaviour.

 Step-level Item Reject Sink is intentionally a business processing path, not an execution failure.
 Developer implementation guidance lives in Item Reject Sink.